sheik755/My-Programming-Portfolio/Excel/Sudoku_Solver/README.md

 # Excel Sudoku Solver

 ## Description
-This is a Sudoku solver implemented entirely in Excel using formulas and/or VBA macros.
+This is a Sudoku solver implemented entirely in Excel using formulas and VBA macros.
 It takes an incomplete Sudoku puzzle and automatically fills in the solution.

 ## Technologies